The Shrinking Margin of the Sedentary Traveler

 It reveals whether enough margin exists to absorb the strain.

-If you are traveling for treatment this week, the environment you choose is your first move toward stabilization.
-Most medical housing offers a furnished room; we offer a recovery-engineered home designed to absorb the physical and emotional stress of the journey.
+If you are traveling for treatment this week, the environment you choose becomes your first step toward stabilization.
+Most medical housing offers a furnished room; we prepare recovery-aligned homes designed to absorb the physical and emotional stress of the journey.

-When tolerance narrows before a journey, the impact never stays contained.
+When tolerance narrows before a journey, the impact rarely stays contained.

 It begins in the body.
-Swelling appears sooner.
+Swelling may appear sooner.
 Muscles guard.
 Pain feels sharper than expected.
-What should feel manageable suddenly feels fragile.
+What should feel manageable requires more coordination and attention.

 “Maybe I wasn’t ready to travel.”